Hook restriction coefficients: Abstract

 \section{Abstract}

-Finding a combinatorial interpretation of the multiplicities of each irreducible representation of the symmetric group $S_n$ in the restriction of an irreducible polynomial representation of the general linear group $\GL{n}$ remains an interesting open problem in algebraic combinatorics.
-In this paper we interpret the multiplicities of all irreducible representations of $S_n$ in the restriction of an irreducible polynomial representation of $\GL{n}$ indexed by a hook partition.
+The permutation matrices form a subgroup of $\GL_n(\C)$ that is isomorphic to the symmetric group $S_n$.
+Let $r_{\mu\lambda}$ denote the multiplicity of the irreducible representation $V_\mu$ of $S_n$, corresponding to a partition $\mu$ of $n$, in the restriction of an irreducible polynomial representation $W_\lambda(\C)$ of $\GL_n(\C)$, corresponding to a partition $\lambda$ with at most $n$ parts.
+Finding a combinatorial interpretation for $r_{\mu\lambda}$ remains an open problem in algebraic combinatorics, called the \emph{restriction problem}.